-For example, here at Absolute Digital Media, our clients and wider industry contacts know us as the A-Team and we utilise this in our brand copy and on Twitter with our agency hashtags.
+For example, here at digital marketing agency Absolute Digital Media, our clients and wider industry contacts know us as the A-Team and we utilise this in our brand copy and on Twitter with our agency hashtags.

 And last but not least, the focus of ORM is to further your reputation online by encouraging audience reviews and conversations around your brand online.
 Yes, bad comments are difficult to navigate, but with your tips for ORM improvement you’ll be able to deal with these if they do appear.